of Aid Stations

-Entries for 2021 will open at 1000 on Saturday 3rd October 2020.
-There will be 385 places for the event on open registration and places are available on a first come, first served basis.
+Entries for 2022 will open at 1000 on Saturday 25th September 2021.
+Places are available on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
 Qualifiers will be checked up to 4 weeks from race day - if you have not updated your registration with a valid qualifier by that point or have not met the criteria, you will be contacted and potentially removed from the start list.

 There will be no waiting list for this event and no entries on the day.

 Exceptions to the above are those who volunteered over 10 hours of service to the race in 2021 and are therefore guaranteed 2022 entry.
 These will be confirmed prior to general entries opening.